 Good Programmers Write Bug-Free Code, or Do They?

 Just listening to the word ‘Bug’ makes you cringe as a developer.
-We’re made to believe that good programmer are those who write bug-free code.
+We’re made to believe that good programmers are those who write bug-free code.
 With some developers stressing towards becoming a zero-bug programmer, we take a more profound thought and find how accurate the fact is.

 All software made should be bug-free.
 There is no second say in this, as almost every software is developed to be a long runner and that can operate even at edge cases.
 Therefore a bug-free program is a must, but not bug-free code writing.
 What we mean by this is that writing programs with bugs on your mind, will make you lose focus on many other aspects of coding that we would see later in this article.
 Zero bug programmers are those who stress on writing perfect code, that has ideally no bugs before even the program is completed and executed.